seanreed1111/sql-recipes/recipes.md

 Solution
 Oracle supports the LAG and LEAD analytical functions to provide access to multiple rows in a table or expression, utilizing preceding/following logic—and you won’t need to resort to joining the source data to itself.
 Our recipe assumes you are trying to tackle the business problem of visualizing the trend in hiring of staff over time.
-The LAG function can be used to see which employee’s hiring followed another, and also to calculate the elapsed time between hiring.
+The LAG function can be used to see which employee’s hiring followed another, and also to calculate the elapsed time BETWEEN hiring.
 SELECT first_name, last_name, hire_date,
 lag(hire_date, 1, '01-JUN-1987') over (ORDER BY hire_date) as Prev_Hire_Date, hire_date - lag(hire_date, 1, '01-JUN-1987') over (ORDER BY hire_date)
-as Days_Between_Hires FROM employee
+as Days_BETWEEN_Hires FROM employee
 ORDER BY hire_date;
-Our query returns 107 rows, linking the employee in the order they were hired (though not necessarily preserving the implicit sort for display or other purposes), and showing the time delta between each joining the organization.
+Our query returns 107 rows, linking the employee in the order they were hired (though not necessarily preserving the implicit sort for display or other purposes), and showing the time delta BETWEEN each joining the organization.

 How It Works
 The LAG and LEAD functions are like most other analytical and windowing functions in that they operate once the base non-analytic portion of the query is complete.
 Oracle performs a second pass over the intermediate result set to apply any analytical predicates.
 In effect, the non-analytic components are evaluated first, as if this query had been run.
 SELECT first_name, last_name, hire_date
 -- placeholder for Prev_Hire_Date,
--- placehodler for Days_Between_Hires FROM employee;
+-- placehodler for Days_BETWEEN_Hires FROM employee;
 The results at this point would look like this if you could see them: